DC 5271Musculoskeletal38 CFR § 4.71aLast verified: APR 8, 2026

 Conditions commonly secondary to Ankle, limited motion of include: Knee Pain / Patellofemoral Syndrome (Gait Compensation), Plantar Fasciitis / Heel Pain.
 Secondary conditions caused or aggravated by a service-connected disability are ratable under 38 CFR § 3.310.
 Medical nexus evidence linking the primary and secondary condition is required.

-What evidence do I need to establish service connection for Ankle, limited motion of?
+What evidence supports a higher rating for Ankle, limited motion of?

 Get a Personalized Rating Analysis